uezekiel-mufin/school_library/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-Thanks to everyone who showed their support and love.
+Thanks to Microverse for giving me the opportunity to embark on this project.
+I would also like to thank everyone who supported me in making this project a reality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>